|

 An introduction to the open source Processing digital creativity programming platform.
 Covered are the basic language concepts, the creative use of randomness, recursion techniques, art from sound, and more.
 Feel free to bring your computer with Processing installed (processing.org) so that you can create your own programs in real time.

-Dot Radio Returns! - Audio Drama for Every Age To Programming Grid
+Radio Returns! - Audio Drama for Every Age

 time: Sunday, 9:00 - 10:15 am